-It doesn’t matter how brilliant your business idea is, without the perfect pitch it’s unlikely you’ll win investment.
+It doesn’t matter how brilliant your business idea is, without the perfect pitch it’s unlikely you’ll convince investors.
 Your pitch is critical to getting you into a room with investors who are sufficiently intrigued to hear your full business plan.
 So, putting together the perfect pitch requires the right strategy and carefully crafted messaging that contains everything your investors want to hear.
 Get it right and you can blow away much of the competition and transform your odds of securing investment.

 Objective One: Demonstrate that you’re low risk